 acute symptoms

-- knee pain: The most common symptom of a PCL tear is pain felt deep in the knee.
-The pain can be intense, especially immediately after the injury.
+- Knee pain : The most common symptom of a PCL tear is deep knee pain, which can be severe, especially immediately after the injury.

-- swelling: After an injury, the knee may swell.
-Swelling usually reaches its peak within 24 hours.
+- Swelling : After an injury, your knee may swell, which usually peaks within 24 hours.

-- sense of instability: Your knees may feel unstable.
-This is especially common when going down stairs or doing activities that put stress on the knees.
+- Instability : You may feel that your knee is unstable, especially when going down stairs or performing other activities that put stress on your knee.

 chronic symptoms

-- limited range of motion: The range of motion of the knee may be limited.
+- Limited range of motion : Your knee may have limited range of motion.
 You may have difficulty fully extending or bending your knee.

-- muscle weakness: The muscles around the knee may become weak, which can lead to further instability of the knee.
+- Muscle weakness : The muscles around the knee can become weak, which can lead to further instability in the knee.

 Causes of posterior cruciate ligament rupture